codefellows-seattle-javascript-401d16/lab-28-29-todo/lab-matthew/src/README.md

 ## Note Create and Delete App

-This is a simple application which lets users create and delete notes.
+This is a simple application which lets users create, update, and delete notes.

 ## Installation